apache/pulsar/site2/docs/administration-pulsar-shell.md

 </TabItem>
 <TabItem value="inline">

-You can encode the content of the config to base64 and specify it into the `--value` option.
+You can encode the content of the config to base64 and specify it with the `--value` option.

 ```
 default(localhost)> config create --value "base64:<client.conf_base64_encoded>" mycluster